91探花

 About Sofia Strid

-Sofia Strid is Professor of Sociology and Associate Professor (docent) in Gender Studies at the Department of Sociology and Work 91̽, University 91̽.
-She's a Visiting Research Fellow at Oxford Brookes University, UK.
-She is the Deputy Head of Department and the former Director of Research Studies at the Institution for Sociology and Work 91̽, University 91̽.
-She has previously held positions in Gender Studies, Policy Studies, Political 91̽, and Sociology in Austria, Belgium, Sweden and the UK; most recently in Sociology at Lancaster University, UK.
+Sofia Strid is Professor of Sociology and Associate Professor (docent) in Gender Studies at the Department of Sociology and Work 91探花, University 91探花.
+She's a Visiting Research Fellow at Oxford Brookes University, UK, and Lecturer by Invitation at Belgrade University, Serbia.
+She is the Deputy Head of Department and the former Director of Research Studies at the Department of Sociology and Work 91探花, University 91探花.
+She has previously held positions in Gender Studies, Policy Studies, Political 91探花, and Sociology in Austria, Belgium, Sweden and the UK.
 Her research profile is international, multi-disciplinary and collaborative, with a focus on European multi-partner project and collaborations.
-She has communicated her research results via more than two hundred academic publications and one hundred and fifty conference presentations in 30 countries.
+She has communicated her research results via more than 200 scientific publications, 50 popular science publications, and 150 conference presentations in 30 countries.

 Research

-Sofia Strid's research interests are oriented towards the social and political sciences and focuses on different forms of inequalities, their intersections and consequences thereof in different domains, systems and regimes.
+Sofia Strid's research interests are oriented towards the social and political sciences and focus on different forms of inequalities, their intersections and consequences thereof in different empirical domains and regimes.
 Her research has recently primarily focused on: 1) inequalities produced in times of crises (e.g. the financial crisis, covid crisis, climate crisis) and political and social mobilisation to mitigate these; 2) the concept, theory and measurement of violences and their interconnectedness; and 3) obstacles and barriers for the realisation of socially just and gender equal sustainability politics.

 Sofia Strid's research has been published in in e.g., Current Sociology, Feminist Theory, Journal of European Social Policy, Journal of Gender Studies, Journal of Sex Research, Nordic Journal of Feminist and Gender Research, Politics and Governance, Social Politics, Social Problems, Sociologisk Forskning, Sociology, Studies in Higher Education, Theory & Society and Violence Against Women.
 Her research is funded by the European Commission, the European Parliament, the European Institute for Gender Equality, the Swedish Research Council and FORTE.